 - Is there meat? – C’e’ carne?

 - Are there any eggs? – Ci soon delle uova?

 - I do not eat animal products – Non mangio prodotti che vengono degli animali

 - Milk – Latte

 Vegan Restaurants in Rome:

+First on our guide to being vegan in Italy is Grezzo.
 Stop by Grezzo to satisfy your sweet tooth.
 This innovative cafe uses only ingredients that are raw and organic as well as free of gluten, soy, and all animal products.
 Their unique chocolate desserts are made out of ingredients like virgin cocoa butter, coconut sugar, and coconut pulp.

 Il Margutta is a well-established vegetarian restaurant in Rome.
 However, they offer many vegan dishes as well.
 Il Margutta is happy to make any changes or substitutions to your entree to accommodate any diet needs.
 Additionally, Il Margutta has a strong commitment to sustainability and ensures that all of its partners have been evaluated for similar practices.

 Universo Vegano is a fast-food style restaurant that uses all-natural ingredients.
 Their menu includes vegan burgers, sandwiches, pizzas, and pastries.
 Universo Vegano has even been called vegan junk food heaven.